backupbrew/switchbrew/AM services.md

 | 71  | \[3.0.0+\] RequestToReboot                                                          |                                                                                |

-The BOTW game uses this GamePlayRecording functionality from the main-nso "nninitStartup" function.
-The official code GamePlayRecording-enable does the following:
+The BOTW game uses this GamePlayRecording functionality from the main-nso "nninitStartup" function, with size 0x6000000(96MiB).
+The official GamePlayRecording-enable code does the following(this will panic on any failure):

   - [Creates](SVC.md "wikilink") TransferMemory using the input buffer and size, with permissions=0.